Is it Intuition? Or Fear?

 Of course, there have been bumps on this new path, but I now know when fear tries to take hold of the wheel.
 It’s an opportunity to shift gears and tune back into my intuition to fuel my own journey.
 I am hoping the same for you.

 Did you make BRCA-related or surgical decisions out of fear or intuition?
-What did you learn about yourself, as a result?
+What did you learn about yourself, in the process?